Case Study

 Conversely, should the need arise to evacuate a particular area quickly, access control can be overridden to create the fastest route to safety.
 Synergy's workflow feature also enables lights and power to be controlled in response to evolving scenarios, such as disabling lifts in the event a fire or if a hazard has been detected on a specific floor.

-While enhanced safety was an essential priority for the project, the Category A status of the facility requires the highest levels of security functionality from the surveillance solution supplied.
+While enhanced safety was an essential priority for the project, the facility's Category A status requires the highest levels of security functionality from the surveillance solution supplied.

 And with built-in redundancy functionality, including server failover and hot-swap recording to eliminate any single points of failure, coverage at the prison is guaranteed 24/7.
 Together with Synergy’s operational and safety management capabilities, these features all help ensure that inmates, personnel, and facilities across the prison estate are supported and protected.

-Brett Longley, Technical Sales Manager at Synectics, said: “Prison facilities are no longer just about traditional security.
-This project demonstrates that a fully integrated surveillance solution delivers a wide range of safety measures benefiting inmates and staff, and helps improve overall operational efficacy.”
+Brett Longley, Account Manager at Synectics, said: “Prison facilities are no longer just about traditional security.
+This project demonstrates that a fully integrated surveillance solution delivers a wide range of safety measures benefiting inmates and staff and helps improve overall operational efficacy.”